 Shooting near Beverly Hills leave three dead, four injured

-Three dead, four in critical condition after 2.30am shooting on Saturday in Beverly Crest, according to LAPD
+Three dead, four injured after 2.30am shooting Saturday in Beverly Crest, according to LAPD; shooter at large

-An early-morning shooting near Beverly Hills on Saturday left at least three people dead and four in critical condition, police said.
+A shooter remained at large on Saturday after an early-morning attack near Beverly Hills left three people dead, two in critical condition and two stable in hospital, according to the Los Angeles Police Department.

-Sgt.
-Frank Preciado of the Los Angeles Police Department confirmed the shooting happened just after 2:30 a.m. in Beverly Crest, an upscale Los Angeles neighborhood, AP reported.
+LAPD West LA received multiple 911 calls of a shooting around 2.30am at a residence in the 2700 block of Ellison Drive, police said several hours later on Twitter.

+“When officers arrived, they found 5 victims suffering from gunshot wounds, LAFD responded, and pronounced 3 of those victims dead at scene,” LAPD PIO tweeted.
+“We’re awaiting the coroner to make a determination as to the ages and genders of the deceased.”

+Four additional victims were transported to the hospital, where two were listed in critical condition and two were listed as stable.
+Police said their ages and genders were not being immediately released, either.

-Four of the victims had been standing outside and the three fatally shot had been in a vehicle, according to AP.
+Four of the victims had been standing outside and the three fatally shot had been in a vehicle, AP reported.

-The identities of the victims were not immediately released.
-Mr Preciado said he did not have information on what led up to the shooting, or if it occurred at a residence.
+The crime scene was a short-term rental property, LAPD PIO tweeted, and police were “still interviewing additional occupants of the house as well as neighbors and witnesses.”

-Beverly Crest is just over two miles north of Beverly Hills.
+Beverly Crest is an upscale area just over two miles north of Beverly Hills.

 The incident marked the fourth mass shooting in California this month.